radical-cybertools/radical.pilot/docs/source/apidoc.rst

     .. code-block:: python

-          NEW                     - created in    umgr
+          NEW                     - created in    tmgr
-          UNSCHEDULED             - passed  to    umgr scheduler, but not assigned to a pilot PENDING_INPUT_STAGING   - passed  to    staging-in, assigned to a pilot, waiting for file staging STAGING_INPUT           - picked  up by staging-in, transfering files (in umgr and/or agent) PENDING_EXECUTION       - passed  to    agent scheduler, agent waiting to assign cores SCHEDULING              - picked  up by agent scheduler, attempts to assign cores for execution EXECUTING               - picked  up by agent exec worker, cu is consuming cores PENDING_OUTPUT_STAGING  - passed  to    staging-out, execution done, waiting for file transfer STAGING_OUTPUT          - picked  up by staging-out, transferring files  (in umgr and/or agent) DONE                    - final
+          UNSCHEDULED             - passed  to    tmgr scheduler, but not assigned to a pilot PENDING_INPUT_STAGING   - passed  to    staging-in, assigned to a pilot, waiting for file staging STAGING_INPUT           - picked  up by staging-in, transfering files (in tmgr and/or agent) PENDING_EXECUTION       - passed  to    agent scheduler, agent waiting to assign cores SCHEDULING              - picked  up by agent scheduler, attempts to assign cores for execution EXECUTING               - picked  up by agent exec worker, cu is consuming cores PENDING_OUTPUT_STAGING  - passed  to    staging-out, execution done, waiting for file transfer STAGING_OUTPUT          - picked  up by staging-out, transferring files  (in tmgr and/or agent) DONE                    - final
           CANCELED                - final
           FAILED                  - final